 What Will Happen To My Dog?

-If there’s a chance that your dog has also eaten packaging (this might be wrappers, cardboard or plastic) or if there were whole nuts in the chocolates then there is a slight risk that these could cause a physical blockage within your pet’s guts.
+If there’s a chance that your dog has also eaten packaging (this might be wrappers, cardboard, or plastic) or if there were whole nuts in the chocolates, then there is a slight risk that these could cause a physical blockage within your pet’s guts.
 It’s really important to monitor for any signs associated with this.

 Can Problems Be Treated?

-The costs of treatment can quickly mount up, and this includes both financially and emotionally for all involved.
+As you can imagine, though, the costs of treatment can quickly mount up, and this includes both financially and emotionally for all involved.
 Prevention is always better than cure.

 My Dog Ate White Chocolate: What Now?

-Although white chocolate may not have a theobromine content high enough to be a toxic concern, the sugar and fat content can still cause problems such a gastroenteritis (tummy upsets) and/or pancreatitis.
-So if your dog has ‘only’ eaten white chocolate you still can’t be too complacent.
+Although the theobromine content may not be high enough to be a toxic concern, the sugar and fat content can still cause problems such as gastroenteritis (tummy upsets) and/or pancreatitis.
+So if your dog has ‘only’ eaten white chocolate, you still can’t be too complacent.

 My Dog JUST Ate Chocolate: What Now?

-What Happens at the Vet’s Office?
+What Happens At The Vet’s Office?

-Your dog should be fed a bland diet for the next 24-48hours and monitored for any concerns.
-Caffeine is also reabsorbed from the lining of the bladder so ensure your dog is allowed outside to encourage frequent urination.
-You may find that he or she still shows mild signs of toxicity – these are most likely to be gastrointestinal (tummy) upsets such as vomiting or diarrhea.
+Your dog should be fed a bland diet for the next 24-48 hours and monitored for any concerns.
+Caffeine is also reabsorbed from the lining of the bladder.
+So, ensure your dog is allowed outside to encourage frequent urination.
+You may find that he or she still shows mild signs of toxicity.
+These are most likely to be gastrointestinal (tummy) upsets such as vomiting or diarrhea.

-Not Sure When it Was Eaten, What Next?
+Not Sure When It Was Eaten, What Next?

 Reducing Your Risks

 One of the most important things that you can do is make sure that all members of your family are aware that chocolate is toxic and also about the potentially very serious side effects (and the vet bill!) that could result.
-If everyone is on the same page it’s much easier to help keep our pets safe.
+If everyone is on the same page, it’s much easier to help keep our pets safe.

-If you do find yourself in a situation where your dog has eaten chocolate (and accidents do still happen sometimes, despite our best efforts) please call your vet to discuss it immediately.
+If you do find yourself in a situation where your dog has eaten chocolate (and accidents do still happen sometimes, despite our best efforts), please call your vet to discuss it immediately.
 They might simply tell you not to worry, but they’re best placed to help you to decide on a course of action.